HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 !!!Important
     Starting March 31, 2025, the software download packages for all current and future HCL Digital Experience (DX) offering product releases will be available through the [My HCLSoftware (MHS)](https://my.hcltechsw.com/){target="_blank"} portal.
 Customers should plan to transition to access their entitled DX software using the MHS portal by June 30, 2025.
 For more information refer to [HCL Digital Experience offerings are now available for download from the MyHCLSoftware portal](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0120373){target="_blank"}

-The [My HCLSoftware](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0109011){target="_blank"} portal supports entitlement checking and usage reporting for several HCL Software solutions, including the [HCL Digital Experience (DX) Cloud Native 9.5 Tier 1 – 7 offerings](https://blog.hcltechsw.com/digital-experience/introducing-new-hcl-digital-experience-cloud-native-9-5-bundle-with-user-session-pricing/){target="_blank"} in the HCL DX portfolio.
+The [MHS portal](https://support.hcl-software.com/csm?id=kb_article&sysparm_article=KB0109011){target="_blank"} supports entitlement checking and usage reporting for several HCL Software solutions, including the [HCL Digital Experience (DX) Cloud Native 9.5 Tier 1 – 7 offerings](https://blog.hcltechsw.com/digital-experience/introducing-new-hcl-digital-experience-cloud-native-9-5-bundle-with-user-session-pricing/){target="_blank"} in the HCL DX portfolio.
 By checking entitlements, you can track purchased software entitlement periods and usage levels.

 For Kubernetes deployments, the HCL License Manager container service is configured to check entitlements and record usage that can be reported to the MHS delivery portal.
 If you cannot or do not want to integrate directly with a delivery portal for automatic online reporting, you may use alternative options such as producing report extracts in a simple file format, that can be read, uploaded periodically, and shared in other ways.
 Refer to [Reporting Options](#reporting-options) to identify how to report usage for Kubernetes and traditional deployments.